Awsumsauce/CS360/README.md

 2. What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?

    To support the needs of the users, I included several screens and features like a login screen, a main event display screen, an add/edit event screen, and an SMS approval screen.
-   The login screen lets users create an account and then securely login to access their data.
+   The login screen lets users create an account and then securely log in to access their data.
 The main screen is what displays all of their events in a clear, organized layout, which makes it easy for users to view their events.
 The add event screen is what lets the user input the details of their event like the name, date, time, and a description.
 And lastly, the SMS approval screen is where users can approve of SMS features or deny them.
 The design of the UI is focused on simplicity and usability by keeping the overall layouts clean and by using clear labels, which is something I learned to do in this course.
 These design choices were successful because they make it easy for users to understand